mikehuffaker/arduino_nunchuck/README.md

 library to get a read of the joystick position without actually having to code for the exact coordinate values.

-This is a work in progress and I may still change the code and improve it more from time to time.

 ## Usage

 It should be noted that this library has only been tested with 2 actual